alasca-association/tarook/docs/user/reference/options/yk8s.node-scheduling.rst

 .. note::
-  Nodes get their labels during LCM rollout and their taints during the Kubernetes cluster initialization and node-join process.
+  Nodes get their labels and taints during LCM rollout.
-  Once a node has joined the cluster, its labels can be changed or new ones added but not be removed, taints will be immutable.
+  Once a node has joined the cluster, its labels and taints can only be changed or new ones be added.
+  Removal is currently not supported.

 More details about the labels and taints configuration can be found :doc:`here </user/explanation/node-scheduling>`.